CBT Therapy Calgary | Beck Institute-Trained Therapists

 She brings warmth, expertise, and a practical approach that helps clients feel supported while making real progress.

-Calgary CBT Therapist for Adults, Teens & Children: Max Wood
+Calgary CBT Therapist for Teens & Adults: Marcus (Max) Wood

 What sets Max apart is his ability to meet you where you are.
 CBT can sometimes feel rigid or formulaic, but Max integrates trauma-informed care and creative, practical strategies that make the work feel collaborative and meaningful.
 For younger clients, he draws on music therapy-informed approaches to make skill-building engaging and approachable.